ralna/Normal_DD/README.md

 The parameters are the following:
 - N: the number of subdomains
-- k: Number of vectors contributed by each subdomain to the coarse space
+- k: Number of vectors contributed by each subdomain to the coarse space.
+If kappa is provided and positive, k might be increased sufficiently to achieve a guaranteed upper bound on the condition number.
+(The best k is problem-dependent.
+Recommended value is 50, if kappa is negative and 50 is not enough then use double k and so on).
-- kappa: desired bound on the condition number of the preconditioned matrix
+- kappa: desired bound on the condition number of the preconditioned matrix.
+If kappa is negative, it is ignored.
+(Recommended value 100 but higher values may be desirable as they lead to faster setup and preconditioner application with certain increase in the iteration count)
 - verbosity: control the information output
 Note: if kappa and k are provided k will be ignored and the code will compute all necessary vectors to satisfy the bound on the condition number